kybernetikos/goshawkjs/README.md

 # goshawkjs

-GoshawkJS is a javascript client for goshawk.
+GoshawkJS is a javascript client for goshawkdb.

 ## Notes for getting Started

-Run a goshawk server with the config found in `example/env`.
-See the [goshawk documentation](https://goshawkdb.io/documentation.html).
+Run a goshawkdb server with the config found in `example/env`.
+See the [goshawkdb documentation](https://goshawkdb.io/documentation.html).

 When running in the browser, you'll need to import the certificates for your user.
 You can test that you've done this correctly by going to [https://localhost:9999/ws](https://localhost:9999/ws).
-If it's working, it will say 'Bad Request' and you'll see that a connection occurred in the goshawk console.
+If it's working, it will say 'Bad Request' and you'll see that a connection occurred in the goshawkdb console.

 To see the web example